Extracting Astrophysical Information of Highly-Eccentric Binaries in the Millihertz Gravitational Wave Band: Astrophysical properties and waveform modeling

 Furthermore, due to the orbit of LISA around the Sun, GW signals in the detector's output can have an annual modulation (see, e.g., Fig. 1 in Ref.~\citep{Xuan+23b}).
 Thus, we further include this effect by computing the LISA response function \citep{Cornish+03} (Note that, in general, LISA's annual motion is expected to enhance the angular resolution of sources' sky location measurement \citep[see, e.g.,][]{Cutler+98,Kocsis2007}):

-where $s_1(t)$ represents the detector's output (Michelson response), $\hat{n}$ is the basis vector representing the sky location of the source, $\mathbf{x}_1(t)$ is the location of detector, $A_{+,\, \times}$ represents the strain amplitude for a monochromatic GW signal with frequency $f$, and $F^{+,\, \times}$ is the beam pattern factors:
+where $s_1(t)$ represents one independent channel in the detector's output (Michelson response), $\hat{n}$ is the basis vector representing the sky location of the source, $\mathbf{x}_1(t)$ is the location of detector, $A_{+,\, \times}$ represents the strain amplitude for a monochromatic GW signal with frequency $f$, and $F^{+,\, \times}$ is the beam pattern factors:

 in which $\psi$ is the polarization angle of the GW signal (see Eq.
 32 in \citep{Cornish+03}), and $D_{+,\,\times}(t; \theta, \phi)$ depends on the spherical polar angles of the GW source in the sky, $(\theta, \, \phi)$, as well as the detector's motion as a function of time (see Eqs.
 54 -55 in Ref.~\citep{Cornish+03}).
 Note that the sky location angles $(\theta,\, \phi)$ are different from the intrinsic propagation direction of GW radiation viewed in the GW source's frame $(\Theta,\, \Phi)$, which we defined earlier in Equation~(\ref{eq:strains}).